 Discover Bordeaux White Wines

 To most people, Bordeaux is probably the most well-known and celebrated of France’s great wine regions.
-This fame has chiefly spread because of Bordeaux’s red wines – few connoisseurs aren’t familiar with the names Lafite, Latour, and Petrus.
+This fame has chiefly spread because of Bordeaux’s red wines – few connoisseurs aren’t familiar with Lafite, Latour, and Petrus.
 And with good reason, some of the world’s finest and noblest red wines are made in Bordeaux, wines that can sometimes outlive their owners!

-It began with the Romans
+It began with the Romans.

 Today, white wines are produced in many of Bordeaux’s key appellations, but the focus of production remains Pessac-Leognan, Graves, and Entre-Deux-Mers.
-White Bordeaux is generally made from a blend of two or more varieties, although some mono-varietal examples do exist.
+White Bordeaux is generally made from a blend of two or more varieties, although some mono-varietal examples exist.
 The key components are Semillon and Sauvignon Blanc, the former being the most widely planted white variety.
-It is a remarkable grape variety known for its aging potential – Semillon vines can often live to a ripe old age of 100 years plus.
+It is a remarkable grape variety known for its aging potential – Semillon vines can often live to a ripe old age of 100 years.
 If it is grown to its maximum potential, Semillon gives rich, full-bodied whites, with some tropical fruit and later honeyed aromas with age.
 It blends well with Sauvignon Blanc, which adds structure, zest, and aromatics to the final wine.

 There are also small amounts of Colombard in Bordeaux, although the percentage is tiny.
 Slightly more important is Muscadelle, which can add floral aromatics to the final wine, although it rarely represents more than fifteen percent of the total blend.
-Sauvignon Gris is another minor category, an offshoot of Sauvignon Blanc that has nonetheless attracted quite a following in Graves for its floral aromas and pleasant acidity.
+Finally, Sauvignon Gris is another minor category, an offshoot of Sauvignon Blanc that has attracted quite a following in Graves for its floral aromas and pleasant acidity.

 But more importantly, what can an oenophile expect from a glass of dry white Bordeaux?
-Stylistically, it varies enormously from a glass of something complex, structured and barrel-fermented, to easy-drinking, racy, unoaked white for immediate consumption.
+Stylistically, it varies enormously from a glass of something complex, structured, and barrel-fermented to easy-drinking, racy, unoaked white for immediate consumption.
 The most serious examples tend to emanate from Pessac-Leognan, including the venerable white of Chateau Haut-Brion, undoubtedly one of the greatest dry whites in France.

-Originally part of the larger Graves appellation, Pessac-Leognan is situated immediately south of the city of Bordeaux and was granted its own appellation status in 1987 in recognition of the superior quality of its terroir.
+Originally part of the larger Graves appellation, Pessac-Leognan is situated immediately south of the city of Bordeaux and was granted its appellation status in 1987 in recognition of the superior quality of its terroir.
 The best vineyards sit on clay-limestone soils, which offer the best conditions for ripening white grapes.
 Here, you’ll discover Bordeaux’s finest, most long-lived whites, a handful of which fetch prices that exceed those of the red wines from the same estates.
-Anyone who has tasted Domaine de Chevalier’s white can vouch for their incredible finesse and depth of flavor.
+Anyone who has tasted Domaine de Chevalier’s white can vouch for its incredible finesse and depth of flavor.
 Older wines show a remarkable minerality intertwined with a toasty quality, an exemplary marriage of fruit and oak.
 The best vintages can age for decades.
 Other top producers of white in Pessac-Leognan include Haut Brion, Laville Haut-Brion, Larrivet-Haut-Brion, Fieuzal, Latour-Martillac, La Louviere, Olivier, and Pape Clement.

 Dry Whites from Top Estates

 Over the past 15 years, a remarkable resurgence in the quality of dry white Bordeaux has taken place; consumers are now spoilt for choice with an unparalleled range of delicious white wines.
-What’s more, most are very affordable and very adaptable – Bordeaux white is ideal as an aperitif or to match with a variety of different dishes.
+What’s more, most are very affordable and adaptable – Bordeaux white is ideal as an aperitif or to match with a variety of dishes.
 Our top choice?
 Domaine de Chevalier with Dover sole is gastronomic bliss.